FelixOnline/v2/content/articles/2017-2-24-stressing-out-to-chill-out.md

 subtitle: >
   Saad Ahmed talkes about how some games really aren’t fun to play and are immensly challenging, and how that makes them some of the funnest games around
 date: "2017-02-24 15:14:31 +0000"

 # Attributes from Felix Online V1
 id: "6826"
 old_path: /games/6826/stressing-out-to-chill-out
 aliases:
  - /games/6826/stressing-out-to-chill-out
+imported: true
+comments:
+ - HHIS I should have thoguht of that

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true